 The photo I’m presenting today, shot during storm Ciara, is the one that made me think about starting this Story Behind The Shot series.

 The story is not dissimilar to the one I narrated in a previous post.
 But it didn’t occur to me back then to make it into regular episodes.
-Starting from today, this will be a topic of my newsletter as well (to which you should subscribe, here).
+Starting today, this will also be a topic of my newsletter (to which you should subscribe here).

 Here is the story behind the shot…

 Prologue: Storm Ciara

 In early February 2020, wind storm Ciara hit the UK.
 Nothing like the tropical storms or typhoons you see on American and Asian TV (and that made me change my travel plans).
 But still tough on this land.
 London was hit by very strong winds and pouring rain for three days.